ac380/kaliConfiguration/README.md

 # To-do
 - Optimize aliases and dot file, useful stuff on Chris Titus tool
 - Automate burp certificate properly (Should be working now)
+- Remove all apps from screen
+- Add gruv backgrounds to minimal script